 Grimly the Noad walked forward to ascertain the success of his shot.

-As he reached the skimmer which carried the lax body of Threm Banu, other skimmers swirled around him and came to their separate halts; voices hailed him, one of them that of Tarl Feldek, a keen young zyr [officer, leader-of-133] with a gift for impudence that masked his serious side:
+As he reached the skimmer which carried the lax body of Threm Banu, other skimmers swirled around him and came to their separate halts; voices hailed him, one of them that of Tarl Feldek, a keen young zyr [officer, leader-of-133] with a gift for impudence:

 "Looks like you saw them off, Noad B-L."

-Stooping to feel the pulse of Threm Banu, Barlayn Lamiroth remarked: "Yes, this time, they've left me this bit of floor.
-It might have gone the other way, but I sensed it would not."
+Stooping to feel the pulse of Threm Banu, Barlayn Lamiroth remarked: "Yes, this time I did."

 "What have we here?" demanded another officer, Kveff Zairun.
 "A live rebel?"